ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 Welcome to ServiceNow's Hacktoberfest community repository, managed by the Developer Program and SNDevs community.

 Hacktoberfest 2025 is officially underway!
 Jump into the projects below, connect with the crew, and start collecting contributions today.
+Whether you're a seasoned developer or just starting your open-source journey, there's something here for everyone!

+✨ **New to Hacktoberfest?** This annual celebration of open source brings together developers worldwide to contribute to meaningful projects and grow their skills.

 - A blog post about this year's participation, along with some history and background, and what's in it for participants can be found here: https://devlink.sn/hacktoberfest